hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **nu-ñhapa-ka**
 1SG-arrive-REC.PAST.VIS
-"I arrived (I saw it happen)"
+“I arrived (I saw it happen)”

 **pi-ñhapa-mahka**
 2SG-arrive-REC.PAST.NONVIS
-"You arrived (I didn't see it happen)"
+“You arrived (I didn't see it happen)”

 **wa-ñhapa-mhade**
 1PL-arrive-FUT
-"We will arrive"
+“We will arrive”

-In this example, we see person prefixes (nu-, pi-, wa-), the verb root -ñhapa- "arrive", and tense/evidentiality suffixes (-ka, -mahka, -mhade).
+In this example, we see person prefixes (nu-, pi-, wa-), the verb root -ñhapa- “arrive”, and tense/evidentiality suffixes (-ka, -mahka, -mhade).

 Many Arawakan languages also have a system of classifier suffixes that categorize nouns based on their physical or functional properties.